stormchaserroleplaying/stormchaserRPG/Talents/Wizard/Diviner/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 30 Character Points<br>**Prerequisite:** 5th Level Spells and Expert Divination
+#### **Cost:** 30 Character Points<br>**Action:** 2 Actions<br>**Prerequisite:** 5th Level Spells and Expert Divination
-Using one Action you can increase your powers of perception.
+You can increase your powers of perception.
 When you do so, choose one of the following benefits, which lasts until you are incapacitated or you take a short or long rest.
 You can’t use the feature again until you finish a short or long rest.

 - **Darkvision.** You gain [darkvision](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Special/#darkvision) out to a range of 60 feet.
 If you already have darkvision, its range is increased by 60 feet.
 - **Ethereal Sight.** You can see into the Ethereal Plane within 60 feet of you.